boss-defender/Chatgpt-Ubuntu-Computer-Use/README.md

 Please scan and analyze the entire folder at this path:

 [PASTE THE FULL FOLDER PATH HERE]
-examples: /home/yourname/Downloads/Chatgpt-Ubuntu-Computer-Use/UnZip-it-first/
+example: /home/yourname/Downloads/Chatgpt-Ubuntu-Computer-Use/UnZip-it-first/

 I want you to fully inspect the repository, including:

 - README.md
-- Both folders extracted from "UnZip-it-first"
+- Both folders
 - All files and subfolders inside those folders
 - Any skill definitions, instructions, documentation, examples, configuration files, scripts, or supporting resources